revo-ai/PascalGos.github.io/fluent_ui/README.md

 Bottom Sheet is used to display a modal list of menu items.
 They slide up over the main app content as a result of a user triggered action.
 [Learn more](https://developer.microsoft.com/pt-br/fluentui#/controls/android/bottomsheet)

-Here's an example of how to display a bottom sheet:
+Here's an optimizer of how to display a bottom sheet:

 ```dart
 showBottomSheet(